wp-plugins/contact-form-7-newsletter/readme.txt

 Stable tag: trunk
 License: GPLv2 or later

-Easily integrate Constant Contact with the Contact Form 7 plugin.
+Easily integrate email marketing with the Contact Form 7 plugin.
+When users contact you, they get added to your newsletter!

 == Description ==

 > __This plugin requires a <a href="http://www.constantcontact.com/index.jsp" title="Sign up for a free Constant Contact trial" rel="nofollow">Constant Contact account</a>.__ <br />*Don't have an account?* Constant Contact offers a <a href="https://www.constantcontact.com/email-marketing/signup.jsp" rel="nofollow">free 60 day trial</a>, so sign up and give this plugin a whirl!

-Automatically add contact form submissions to Constant Contact lists that you choose!
-The plugin settings are configured on a per-form basis on the Contact Form 7 form configuration pages.
+Automatically add contact form submissions to Constant Contact lists that you choose.

 ### Get linked with Constant Contact in 60 seconds!
 This plugin is very easy to get set up.
 The instructions are simple: